maitpatni/tidiochat_whmcs/README.md

 # WHMCS TidioChat Integration Module

-TidioChat Integration for WHMCS with Client Identification and Tagging

-This is a WHMCS module for integrating Tidio Chat, a live chat service.
-This module allows you to automate the process of tagging your WHMCS clients in Tidio and manage them more effectively.

-#Features
-Client Identification: Automatically identify logged-in WHMCS clients in Tidio Chat.
+## Description

+This module integrates Tidio Chat with WHMCS, enabling better customer support and engagement.
+Tag your clients based on their activity status within WHMCS and more.

+## Features

-Client Tagging: Automatically tag clients based on whether they have active services.
-Two tags are used: "WHMCS Active Client" and "WHMCS Inactive Client".
+- **Auto Tagging**: Automatically tags clients as "WHMCS Active Client" or "WHMCS Inactive Client" based on their active services.

-#Installation
-Download the hooks.php and tidiochat_whmcs.php files
+- **Client Identification**: Sends client information like email, name, and phone number to Tidio Chat.

+## Requirements

+- WHMCS 8.x or above
+- PHP 8.x or above

+## Installation

+1. Download the repository as a ZIP file.
+2. Extract the ZIP file into your WHMCS installation under `modules/addons`.
+3. Rename the extracted folder to `tidiochat_whmcs`, making sure to remove the branch name from the folder name.
-Log in to your WHMCS admin panel navigate to Setup -> Addon Modules and activate the module.
+4. Log in to your WHMCS admin panel, navigate to the addons section, and activate the module.

-#Usage
-Once installed, the module will automatically start tagging new and existing WHMCS clients in your Tidio Chat dashboard.

-#Configuration
-Update the tidiochat_jsfile setting in tbladdonmodules table to point to your Tidio Chat JavaScript file.

-#Support
-For support, feature requests, or bug reports, please open an issue on this GitHub repository.
+## Usage

+- **Auto Tagging**: Tags are automatically added when the client is on the WHMCS dashboard.
+- **Client Identification**: When a client logs in, their data is sent to Tidio automatically for better customer support.

+## Contributing

+Feel free to create issues or submit pull requests; contributions are welcome!